-People will often think their ferment has gone bad when it's actually salvageable.
-If you've ever made a batch of fermented pickles and gotten a white skim across the surface, you may have been tempted to toss the whole jar out.
+People will often think their ferment has gone bad when it’s actually salvageable.
+If you’ve ever made a batch of fermented pickles or fermented cranberry sauce and gotten a white skim across the surface, you may have been tempted to toss the whole jar out.

 The good news is, this was likely kahm yeast, and not mold!
 Continue reading to learn more.

 What Is Kahm Yeast?

 Kahm yeast forms on many ferments once the sugar is used up and the pH drops due to lactic acid production.

 Though this yeast is not a mold, it can sometimes look like it.
 The main difference between kahm yeast and mold is that mold will look fuzzy, while kahm yeast is white and matte and tends to cover the entire surface of a ferment.